lenra-io/application-runner/README.md

 You can run Application Runner itself, but it is generally built as a library and needs a Phoenix parent application to access all functionalities:

-You will first need to start two databases, postgres and mongo.

-command at the root of this project or running by hand the docker commands like so :
+To begin, make sure you have two databases, namely PostgreSQL and MongoDB, up and running.
+You can accomplish this by either executing the commands at the root of this project or manually running the Docker commands as shown below:

 * Start PostgreSQL with Docker `docker run --restart always -p 5432:5432 --name lenra-postgres -e POSTGRES_DB=lenra_dev -e POSTGRES_PASSWORD=postgres -d postgres`
 * Start MongoDB with Docker `docker compose up` or
   - `docker run --restart always -p 27017:27017 --name lenra-mongo -e MONGO_INITDB_DATABASE=test -e CONFIG='{"_id" : "rs0", "members" : [{"_id" : 0,"host" : "mongodb:27017"}]}' -d mongo:5 mongod --replSet rs0`

-You will then need to install and setup elixir prerequisites for the application_runner to run properly :
+Next, you'll need to install and configure the necessary prerequisites for Elixir's application_runner to function correctly.
+Follow these steps:

-* Install erlang in version 24.2 and elixir in version 1.13 otp-24
+* Install erlang version 24.2 and Elixir version 1.13 otp-24
 * Create the database and start migration `mix setup`.
 This is equivalent to running the following commands :
   * `mix deps.get` to install the dependencies
   * `mix ecto.create` to create database